Venezuela crisis

 Venezuela Situation Portal – for latest updates on the crisis overall, including UNHCR situation reports, funding requirements and UNHCR’s support for neighbouring countries taking in Venezuelan refugees.

-Valentina has known hunger and hardship for much of her young life.
+Brother and sister Getsemaní and Gadiel have known hunger and hardship for much of their young lives.